 - Never tape off your windows before a storm.
 Taping over windows offers zero protection against flying debris and little added strength to the windows themselves.
 Once the hurricane and tropical storms have subsided, you’ll be spending whole afternoons trying to scrape the baked-on tape off the glass.

-- Never leave any windows or doors open during the storm.
-It’s a myth that homeowners should keep the windows and doors on the lee side of the storm open to balance home pressure.
+- Never leave any windows open during the storm.
+It’s a myth that homeowners should keep the windows on the lee side of the storm open to balance home pressure.
 The truth is that because no home is built airtight, the pressure differences between indoors and outdoors won’t build up enough to create damaging explosions.

 - Hurricane shutters are an investment that can help protect your property and keep your family safe.
 They’re available in a range of materials and prices.
 Plywood shutters are the most affordable.
 Aluminum shutters are light and easy to install.
 Steel shutters offer more protection, but can be expensive.